sc-dyer/THERIN_Generator/README.md

 The sample name column should be the same as SAMPLE There must be no empty cells!
 If you have no data for a cell enter 0 in the file

-This program was written by Sabastien C. Dyer Questions?
-Concerns?
-Find my contact info at www.scdyer.com